alsongard/PHP_LEARNING/assignment/README.md

 # CALCULATOR WEBSITE

 ## Description
-This is a rensponsive website that takes a user input, perform either simple or complex mathematical operations depending on the users option.
+This is a website that takes a user input, perform either simple or complex mathematical operations depending on the users option.

 ## table of content
 * [Installation](#installation)